-Given that litigation procedures are lengthy, and that the issuance of an irrevocable judgement may require a period of approximately 5 to 8 years, Law no. 4640/2019 was introduced to facilitate access to ADR mechanisms and promote amicable extrajudicial settlements to the broader public.
-It regulates the procedure of mediation between the parties, which is performed by a certified mediator.
-Informing the plaintiff of the possibility to resolve the dispute via mediation is rendered as a mandatory preliminary stage which must precede the filing any new action on pain of inadmissibility.
-In practice, a written statement of such notification must be filed before the competent Court no later than the filling of the pleadings.
-Following such mandatory initial mediation session, the parties are allowed to decide freely whether they wish to engage in the resolution of their dispute through mediation or to proceed with litigation.
+Given that litigation procedures are lengthy, and that the issuance of an irrevocable judgment may require a period of approximately five to eight years, Law No. 4640/2019 was introduced to facilitate access to ADR mechanisms and promote amicable extrajudicial settlements to the broader public.^[25] It regulates the procedure of mediation between the parties, which is performed by a certified mediator.
+Informing the plaintiff of the possibility to resolve the dispute via mediation is rendered as a mandatory preliminary stage that must precede the filing any new action on pain of inadmissibility.
+In practice, a written statement of notification must be filed before the competent court no later than the filling of the pleadings.
+Following the mandatory initial mediation session, the parties are allowed to decide freely whether they wish to engage in the resolution of their dispute through mediation or to proceed with litigation.

-If the parties decide to resolve their dispute through mediation, the finalised written agreement must be signed by all participants in the proceedings and filed before the competent Court of First Instance by either party.
+If the parties decide to resolve their dispute through mediation, the finalised written agreement must be signed by all participants in the proceedings and filed before the competent court of first instance by either party.
 This agreement constitutes an enforceable title under the conditions laid down by the GCPC.